notional-labs/anone/x/ico/README.md

 3. distributed_amount: total amount distributed
 4. token_listing_price: the initial price of token (in UST)

-# ICO as implementation of ReleaseMechanism interface (Obsolete)
-As mentioned in [ReleaseMechanism.md](/docs/ADR/ReleaseMechanism.md), all release mechanism needs to implement ReleaseMechanism interface.

 # Global params
 # Message Tx
 1. EnableICO: tx message to enable ico for a specific project id